tomzx/php-semver-checker/README.md

 PHP Semantic Versioning Checker is a console/library which allows you to inspect a set of before and after source code.

-After the inspection is completed, you are given a list of changes that have occurred between the two changesets.
+After the inspection is completed, you are given a list of changes that have occurred between the two changesets following [Semantic Versioning 2.0.0](https://semver.org/).
 For each of these changes, the level of the change (MAJOR, MINOR, PATCH) will be given, as well as the location of the change (file and line number) and a reason as to why this level change is suggested.

+## Semantic Versioning 2.0.0 Overview
+Given a version number MAJOR.MINOR.PATCH, increment the:

+* MAJOR version when you make incompatible API changes,
+* MINOR version when you add functionality in a backwards-compatible manner, and
+* PATCH version when you make backwards-compatible bug fixes.

 ## Getting started